kbergsund/frontend-mod-1-prework/section3/reflection.md

 ## Section 3 Reflection

-1. What are two points from the Growth Mindset article and/or video that either resonated with you, or were brand new to you?
+- [x] What are two points from the Growth Mindset article and/or video that either resonated with you, or were brand new to you?

+Two points from the article and video that resonated with me were the concept of striving to improve within one's own Zone of Proximal Development (ZPD).
+I had not heard this phrase before but I love how it frames the learning journey, especially when it comes to a topic like software development.
+There is no end to how much you can learn and how minute or complex you can get with what you are learning (from Wordpress to binary).
+In the past, I have gotten easily overwhelmed by this but maintaining perspective of my ZPD, that the more I learn and experience, the more proficiency I have to keep going deeper in my learning, the more I can stay present and grounded.
+Even a month from now, I will be getting comfortable with topics that are, at present, outside of my ZPD.
+And that's part of the beauty of the process.
+Another relatively new point made my the article but especially stressed by Carmen Popoviciu in the video is the importance of reflecting on your progress.
+Rather than looking ahead (losing site of ZPD) or looking around at other people, look back at your own path.
+Where you started and how far you've come.
+Reflect on the broadening of your own ZPD.
+Both of these techniques will  a fixed mindset in a really beneficial way.

-1. In which ways do you currently demonstrate a Growth Mindset?
+- [x] In which ways do you currently demonstrate a Growth Mindset?
 In which ways do you _not_?

+One way that I currently demonstrate a growth mindset is through understanding that mistakes are essential to learning.
+I am not afraid to run bad or incomplete code and try again.
+I also don't shy away from being corrected if I have answered something incorrectly.
+Better to be corrected than continue believing the wrong thing.
+Errors help me understand what I am regularly skipping over or leaving out.
+I view error messages sort of as coaches guiding me through writing it right the first time (thought I might never get there and that's fine too).
+I also do already believe in myself and my ability to improve with effort and practice.
+This core belief is why I am here at Turing.
+Learning is discovery not being given the answers or being immediately good.

+As I mentioned above, one way that I do not yet practice a growth mindset is losing sight of my own ZPD.
+I have a bad habit of comparing myself to others, both in my immediate circle (people I know/my peers) and in general (everyone in the world).
+Social media doesn't help.
+To shift this tendency towards a growth mindset, I need to direct this energy towards comparing myself to myself in the past.
+One other area in which I would like to improve is asking for help.
+I tend to want to figure it out on my own and go past 30 minutes, resulting in a deep rabbit hole that is well outside of my ZPD.
+I will work on knowing when to throw in the metaphorical towel.
+Part of this is centering the fact that, similar to mistakes and error messages, getting help is part of the learning process.
+It is not a reflection of my capacity or lack thereof.

-1. Think of a web or mobile application you use regularly.
+- [x] Think of a web or mobile application you use regularly.
 Where is an example of a place that the developers probably use Arrays?
 Explain.

+I use a number of social media platforms.
+There are a couple difference places where developers may use arrays.
+The first is somebody's followers.
+They are likely stored as an array that is then counted (perhaps using length!) and displayed on their profile so the person knows how many people are following them.
+The same might be true for how many other accounts the person is following.
+Finally, there's a chance even a person's individual posts are stored in an array that acts a bit like an archive.
+However, it is possible these are stored as objects, not really sure.

-1. In your own words, explain what an Array method is.
+- [x] In your own words, explain what an Array method is.

+Overall, methods are predefined functions, or specific actions, that are innately included within the standard JavaScript library.
+Methods are typically attached to a certain object.
+That is to say, we can write our own objects and methods from scratch.
+However, some are already written as part of the JavaScript language.
+Array methods are a perfect example of this.
+They are functions, or actions, that, when called in a script (`arrayName.method();`), manipulate arrays in various ways depending on the method.
+They are included and explained in the general JavaScript documentation.

-1. What is the purpose of a loop?
+- [x] What is the purpose of a loop?
 When we would use a loop in conjunction with array vs. without?

+The purpose of a loop is to iterate a specific action multiple times depending on certain conditions (the number of times can be defined or not depending on if you're using the `for` or `while` keyword).
+One purpose it serves is to decreases the number of necessary of code by a significant margin.
+It minimizes redundancy.
+It is essentially an iterating function.
+Write a looping statement once, have it execute as many times as you like.
+We use loops in conjunction with arrays when we want to use and/or manipulate the individual elements.
+It allows us to work through each element one at a time and perform an action on each one.
+We use it without arrays when we just want to perform an action a certain number of times.
+In that case, we use a general counter variable and counting condition statement to define the loop length.

-1. If you had to teach a 5 year old about loops, how would you explain it?
+- [x] If you had to teach a 5 year old about loops, how would you explain it?

+Let's say we have a bag of 6 balloons, each a different color of the rainbow.
+We need to inflate each balloon and tie it shut.
+We need to do the same exact thing for each balloon (blow enough air into it and then tie it off).
+We start with the red balloon.
+Once we're done with that one, we only have 5 balloons left to inflate!
+We move onto the orange balloon, then yellow, green, blue, and purple.
+By blowing up and tying off each one, we are looping the same action through the group of balloons in the bag.
+Once we get to the purple balloon, we don't have any more to inflate so our loop is complete and we won't do it any more times.

-1. What questions do you still have about Arrays and loops?
+- [x] What questions do you still have about Arrays and loops?
+1. I know we clarified that it is generally not used, but are there specific applications- and if so what are they -for using multiple data types in arrays?
+Perhaps just storing information?
+I guess then it would seem to make more sense to just use an object data type.
+Purely curious.
+2. Does every loop need a 3-part condition or can it be simpler?
+Related, is the update portion of a loop's counter condition restricted to manipulating the counter variable?
+I know the risk is setting off an infinite loop but could you just reset `i`?
+Not sure of situation in which this would be necessary just curious.